sodadata/soda-core/docs/documentation/connect_to_cloud.md

     * Copy the Public key, then paste it into the `env_vars.yml` file as the value for `API_PUBLIC`.
     * Copy the Private key, then paste it into the `env_vars.yml` file as the value for `API_PRIVATE`.
 8. Save the changes to the `env_vars.yml` file.
 Close the API Keys create dialog box in your Soda Cloud account.
-9. From the command line, use soda-sql to scan the tables in your warehouse again.
+9. From the command line, use Soda SQL to scan the tables in your warehouse again.
 ```shell
 soda scan warehouse.yml tables/[dbtablename].yml
 ```